uutzinger/Arduino_BLESerial/README.md

 ## Introduction

-BLESerial is a library that allows serial communication over BLE.
+BLESerial is a library that allows serial communication over a BLE connection.
+It implements the Nordic UART Service (NUS).

-It implements the Nordic UART Service.
+You will need a program like SerialUI (https://github.com/uutzinger/SerialUI) to communicate with your micro controller as Arduino IDE Monitor does not yet have NUS support.

 Functions:
  - begin(mode, deviceName, secure);